mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/08-exercise-json-types/index.md

 order: 8
 ---

 Let's put our knowledge to the test, by defining a type that describes any allowable JSON value.

-Here's the relevant section of the specification
+Here's the relevant section of the specification:

 ```
 A JSON value MUST be an